diagrams/diagrams-doc/doc/manual.rst

 .. _MathJax: http://www.mathjax.org/

-Occasionally content may be missing or incomplete; this iis noted by a light blue box with a "document" icon on the right hand side, like
+Occasionally content may be missing or incomplete; this is noted by a light blue box with a "document" icon on the right hand side, like
 this: